Robust-Wide: Robust Watermarking against Instruction-driven Image Editing: Experiments

 \subsection{Effectiveness Evaluation}

 Table \ref{tab:main results} compares the effectiveness of \Name with the baseline methods with different image sizes and watermark lengths.
 For \Name, we consider the implementation without and with \ModuleName.
 From this table, it is obvious that none of the baseline methods can resist instruction-driven image editing, with the BER of around 50\%.
-Comparably, \Name is effective with a low BER of 2.6579\% in 1.2k InstructPix2Pix samples and 2.6062\% in 1.44k real-world samples.
-Importantly, the removal of \ModuleName leads to a complete failure, revealing the importance of \ModuleName. \Tref{tab:inter} shows that \Name will not extract watermarks from original images with or without editing, guaranteeing forensic integrity.
+Comparably, \Name is effective with a low BER of 2.6579\%. \zj{\Tref{tab:pidsg} also shows the effectiveness of \Name on 1.44k real-world samples. } Importantly, the removal of \ModuleName leads to a complete failure, revealing the importance of \ModuleName.
+Moreover, \Tref{tab:integrity} shows that \Name will not extract watermarks from original images with or without editing, guaranteeing forensic integrity.